-India has the largest network of higher education institutions in the world with ~850 universities and 42,000 colleges.
-Despite this, there are currently ~553,000 students studying in ~86 different countries across the world, with US and Canada as the dominant location.
+India has 850 universities and 42,000 colleges - the largest network of higher education institutions in the world.
+Despite the largest availability of colleges and universities, 553,000 Indian students are currently studying in ~86 different countries, with the USA and Canada being the dominant locations.
 The education sector is expected to witness double-digit growth rates due to the Indian Government’s emphasis to increase the enrolment ratio to 30% by 2020.

 Majority of the Indian students studying in foreign countries undertake their graduate and post-graduate courses from universities in North America.
 Out of 553,000 students, ~38% study in North America.

-- India currently has amongst the highest population worldwide in the age group between 18-23
+- India currently has amongst the highest student population worldwide in the age group between 18-23.

-- A steep rise in the GER (Gross Enrolment Ratio) in the past 15 years can be attributed to rise in the private sector education in India.
-Private sector accounted for ~60 percent of enrolment in higher education in India
+- A steep rise in the GER (Gross Enrolment Ratio) in the past 15 years can be attributed to a rise in the private sector education in India.
+The private sector accounted for ~60 percent of enrolment in higher education in India.

-- Indian Education market is valued at ~USD 100 billion in 2016.
-The industry is expected to reach ~USD 180 billion by 2020
+- Indian Education market was valued at USD 100 billion in 2016.
+The industry is expected to reach USD 180 billion by 2020.

-- India has become the 2nd largest market for e-learning after USA.
-The sector is expected reach ~USD 1.96 billion by 2021 with ~9.5 million users
+- India has become the 2nd largest market for e-learning after the USA.
+The sector with 9.5 million users is expected to reach USD 1.96 billion by 2021.

-- India is the 2nd largest sender for several top emerging education destinations including USA, Australia and Canada
+- India is the 2nd largest sender for several top emerging education destinations including the USA, Australia and Canada.